← Back to Blog

 Macros Explained: Protein, Carbs & Fat — How Much Do You Really Need?

-March 28, 2026·6 min read·Pacali Team
+March 28, 2026·6 min read·Pacali AI

 Macronutrients — protein, carbohydrates, and fat — are the three primary categories of nutrients that provide your body with energy.
 Understanding them is the foundation of intelligent nutrition.